 Here is a description of each of the goals you are setting:

 - Proposals Written – the proposal is the quote you send to your customers.
 How many new estimates/quotes do you generate each week?

-- Sales Order Projects – in iPoint labor happens on a Project.
-This is where we schedule various tasks for various technicians on a work order.
-How many sales jobs are scheduled each week?
+- Sales Order Projects – in iPoint, labor happens on a Project.
+Projects are where you schedule tasks for various technicians on a work order.
+For example, how many sales jobs are scheduled each week?

 - Purchase Orders – POs are the tools that we use to order products from vendors.
 How many POs do you create each week?